Heavy Industry Goes Renewable

 The deal team was initially limited to staff focused on environmental and sustainability issues but grew to include employees from finance, treasury, tax, environmental strategy and compliance, legal, and purchasing.
 They involved Cummins’ CEO, Tom Linebarger, from a very early stage and worked with the CEO and leadership to figure out what the company valued most, which drove project selection and contract structure.

 Cummins concluded that its renewable energy decisions would be driven by a few core principles: that transactions be cost-competitive and transparent in their accounting, that they increase the real-world supply of renewable energy (this is what is called “additionality”), and above all, that they must create environmental benefit for Cummins, the community, or both.
 The team was interested in VPPAs from an early stage because of the potential for very large-scale reductions in greenhouse gas emissions.
 They also liked the balance between financial risk, community benefit, and environmental impact, and believed that no other step could deliver as much environmental benefit with so little downside risk, but top leadership was very skeptical of industry claims about VPPAs, especially energy price projections.
 Cummins set out to test such claims for itself.
-Eventually, they also engaged expert outside counsel and a buyer’s agent to advise them on the deal.
+Eventually, they also engaged expert outside counsel and buyer’s advisor, Schneider Electric (founding BRC member) to advise them on the deal.
 And they joined the BRC and took advantage of the tools and resources it offers, partly to validate what the buyer’s agent was saying.
 They ran Monte Carlo simulations on historical price data to determine the probability of different outcomes over the deal term and estimate downside risk.
 When they concluded that the VPPA was still better value for money in terms of dollar invested per environmental benefit delivered than other options, they had something they could take to their CEO and board with confidence.

 Lessons for Other Buyers